Prof. TYE Bik-Kwoon

 After joining the HKUST faculty, Prof. Tye has continued to investigate the molecular mechanisms of DNA replication.
 She has been one of the pioneers employing cryogenic electron microscopy (cryoEM) to image the implicated molecules.
 Her first major result as an HKUST faculty member determined the structure of the MCM complex, work published in Nature in 2015 and highlighted in Nature ‘News and Views’, showing that MCM is the key protein for DNA replication.
 Recently she and her collaborators at HKUST and Peking University have made a major breakthrough in the high-resolution imaging of another important component in the replication process, the Origin Recognition Complex (ORC), also reported in Nature.

 Prof. Tye is an expert in the use of cryoEM in the imaging of biological molecules.
-The importance of this relatively new technique in biological research is hard to overemphasize---as part of the so-called “resolution revolution” in biology in 2013, the invention of cryoEM was recognized with the 2017 Nobel prize in Chemistry.
+The importance of this relatively new technique in biological research is hard to overemphasize - as part of the so-called “resolution revolution” in biology in 2013, the invention of cryoEM was recognized with the 2017 Nobel prize in Chemistry.
 In 2023, she was elected to the Member of the US National Academy of Sciences.